Find and bid on auctions from 50+ marketplaces. Thousands of liquidation auctions. Hundreds of product categories. All lot sizes and conditions.

 Once you are approved to buy on one (or more) of our marketplaces, you can log into your marketplace and begin bidding online.
 B-Stock uses several key features throughout our auction process to simulate a fair “live” auction model (but without the fast-talking auctioneer!).
 This post will guide you through the basic steps of placing a bid and teach you key bidding terms – like proxy and popcorn – to get you in on the auction action.

 While you’re certainly welcome to continually log in and manually increase your bids, we suggest letting our auto-bid system do that work for you.
 Our proxy bidding process lets buyers enter their maximum amount and the system will automatically increase your bid incrementally for you.
-More on how this works below…
+More on how this works is below…

 All bids placed on a B-Stock marketplace act as “proxy” bids.
 Your proxy bid is essentially your maximum amount.
 Our system uses your proxy bid amount to automatically bid incrementally on your behalf.
 To get the most out of this system, we recommend you bid the highest amount you are willing to pay, which is known as your maximum bid.
 Once entered, the system will manage the bidding for you, acting as your proxy.
-This offers our buyers a great convenience as you don’t have to be online, all the time, updating your bids in real time.
+This offers our buyers great convenience as you don’t have to be online, all the time, updating your bids in real-time.
 If you wish to increase your bid, you are able to do so at any time during the auction.

 No need to run, bidding is fun!
 Don’t let the idea of placing your maximum bid scare you.
 Just because you enter your maximum amount doesn’t mean that’s the final price you’ll pay.
-The final cost is based on the maximum amount the second place bidder would pay plus one increment higher.
+The final cost is based on the maximum amount the second-place bidder would pay plus one increment higher.

 Let’s say there is an auction that interests you with a starting bid of $1000.
 You decide the highest you would pay for the auction is $5000, so you enter that as your maximum bid.
 You are now winning the auction at $1000.
 If another bidder comes in and bids $1100 as their maximum, then your bid of $5000 will automatically outbid them one increment higher as your proxy.
 You are now winning the auction at $1125 without ever having to bid a second time to make sure you stay the high bidder.
 The system will continue to automatically outbid other bidders as your proxy, but will never exceed your maximum bid of $5000.

 If another bidder inputs a maximum bid over $5000, then you will be outbid.
-You will receive an email notification and will then have the choice to input a new maximum bid to act as your proxy, or move on to another auction.
+You will receive an email notification and will then have the choice to input a new maximum bid to act as your proxy or move on to another auction.

 So what are the bidding increments?
 We’ve broken it down like this: